-Applications for the 2019/20 edition of Street Life Studies will open June 2019.
-You will apply with an expression of interest via the application page
+Applications for the 2019/20 edition of Street Life Studies will open mid June 2019.
+You will apply with an expression of interest via UNSW Built Environment.

 See details and FAQs below.